 - Successful performance in graduate or professional degree programs

-- Graduates of the Computer Science Program are expected to demonstrate:
+Graduates of the Computer Science Program will have an ability to:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing -based solution to meet a given set of computing requirements in the context of the program’s discipline.